Stuycs-K/final-project-3-liuk-linx/WORKLOG.md

 ## 05/21/23

-- Translated algo described in resources into processing.
+- Translated algo described in resources into Processing.
-- Got a wheel class up and running.
+- Got a wheel class up and running

 ## 05/22/23

 - Did research into rotation
 - Created a method to rotate wheel, and a display and rotate method for wheel
-### date y

-info

 ## Xinqing Lin